Kucharskov/6obcy-cli/ANALYZE.md

 # 6obcy analyze

 ## The idea
 On 6obcy.org chat I met a lot of people, including my ex-fiancée, who was supposed to support me in creating this project.
 From time to time I look there writing with people.
-One day I found out that I will make a day-long chart to know when there are most people to know.
+One day, I thought to make a one day long chart to know when there are most people to talk to.
 That's how the analysis of the whole client side started.

 ## Legal aspect
 *some stuff needs to be added here* but the Administrator was notified.

 ## Analyze
 In the HTML code I noticed that the number of logged in users was always 1000, even though it was refreshed live on the page.
-It directed me to the JavaScript code and searching for the right request.
+It directed me to the JavaScript code and for the search of the right request.
 When I found ``scriptBoxEio.js`` file, which was the only non-standard file besides default external libraries, I decided to analyze it.

 The whole code was obfuscated, but it's nothing unusual.
 At the beginning of the file there was a large table containing 2341 elements.
 Unfortunately, content like ``lyqvxg``, ``vckligh``, ``ufmxgrlm`` didn't tell me much.
 Looking at the elements in the console, I noticed that they have more readable values.
 Deeper in the code I found the declared function ``_sz8x_dec`` and its calling on the array elements.
 I did a simple test, after calling the function on the value ``123abc`` and I got ``123zyx``.
 This led me to the Atbash - a monoalphabetic substitution cipher with reversed alphabet letters order.
 Thus, the above mentioned values turned into ``object``, ``exports``, ``function``, which meant that it is an array for mapping elements in the code.